Cindy and Barrett with RV in Montrose

 11. How do you get mail to the RV?

-Getting mail can be a bit of a tricky game.
+Getting mail can be a tricky game.

 We tend to go with the once-a-month approach, and it looks a lot like this when it arrives: